samuel-book/stroke_outcome/intro.md

 **Pre-stroke mRS distributions**: Pre-stroke mRS distributions give the best possible outcome (i.e. 100% effective treatment).
 These distributions come from the SAMueL data set, and may be stratified by haemorrgage vs. infarction (ischaemic), and by NIHSS on arrival where, for ischaemic stroke, NIHSS 0-10 is taken as a surrogate for nLVO, and NIHSS 11+ is taken as a surrogate for LVO.

-**nLVO baseline (no treatment effect)**: The weighted combination of the untreated control group of combined nLVO/LVO data from Lees et al. 2010 (100%) and the untreated control group of LVO-only data from Goyal et al. 2016.
+**nLVO baseline (no treatment effect)**: The weighted combination of the untreated control group of combined nLVO/LVO data from Lees et al. 2010 (67%) and the untreated control group of LVO-only data from Goyal et al. 2016 (33%).
 Weightings are chosen to match the P(mRS <= 1) of 46% (from the control group in Emberson with NIHSS of 0-10).
 This distribution is then corrected for the excess deaths due to treatment with IVT.

-**nLVO t=0 treatment with IVT**: The weighted combination of pre-stroke mRS for patients with NIHSS 0-10 (87%) and untreated control group of nLVO (13%) distributions, where weights are chosen to match the P(mRS <= 1, t=0)=0.63.
+**nLVO t=0 treatment with IVT**: The weighted combination of pre-stroke mRS for patients with NIHSS 0-10 (61%) and untreated control group of nLVO (39%) distributions, where weights are chosen to match the P(mRS <= 1, t=0)=0.63.
 63% is estimated from Emberson et al. 2014, where 46% of untreated patients with NIHSS 0-10 had mRS 0-1, and the odds ratio of mRS 0-1 extrapolates back to 2.0 at t=0.
 Pre-stroke mRS is for ischaemic stroke with NIHSS 0-10 (from the SAMueL data set).
 This distribution is then corrected for the excess deaths due to treatment with IVT,

 **LVO baseline (no treatment effect)**: The control population from Goyal et al. 2016.
 This distribution is then corrected for the deaths due to treatment with IVT,

-**LVO t=0 treatment with IVT**: Weighted combination of the no treatment LVO data from Goyal et al. 2016 and the pre-stroke mRS distribution (for ischaemic stroke with NIHSS 11+, from the SAMueL data set).
+**LVO t=0 treatment with IVT**: Weighted combination of the no treatment LVO data from Goyal et al. 2016 (82%) and the pre-stroke mRS distribution (18%, for ischaemic stroke with NIHSS 11+, from the SAMueL data set).
 The weights are chosen to match P(mRS <= 1) of 0.20 which is set as a target by extrapolating the control group mRS for patients with NIHSS 11+ from Emberson et al. 2014 back to a predicted odds ratio of mRS 0-1 of 2.0 at t=0.
 This distribution is then corrected for the excess deaths due to treatment with IVT.

 **LVO t=0 treatment with MT**: The weighted combination of pre-stroke (75%) and untreated LVO at no-effect-time (25%).
 Hui et al. 2020 reported 75% successful recanalisation with thrombectomy.
 We assume that recanalisation at t=0 restores all pre-stroke function*.
 Pre-stroke mRS is for ischaemic stroke with NIHSS 11+ (from the SAMueL data set).
 This distribution is then corrected for the excess deaths due to treatment with MT.